likhithpalasala/EMPortal/README.md

 # Employee Management Portal

-A simple CRUD application for managing employee records using Flask and MySQL.
+The application is built for managing  the employee records using Python,Flask, Javacript and MySQL.

 ## Features